• Home

 It was written well before either of us had been to Alaska, but in my memory it is now associated with that cabin at Coal Creek, and the feeling of life's massive, ongoing presence in the spruce forest just outside the door.

-Cassie wrote this for a workshop with the Sydney Conservatorium Wind Symphony a few years ago, and the recording (above) was made in a 30-minute reading session.
+Cassie wrote this for a workshop with the Sydney Conservatorium Wind Symphony a few years ago, and a rough recording was made in a 30-minute reading session.
 But this weekend I'm honoured to be conducting its world premiere – the Adelaide Wind Orchestra will be performing it as the opening piece of our concert 'Aurora Awakes', and we've had much more time to prepare!
 Further details and tickets are available here.

 UPDATE: